 Make this Monster Craft for your Halloween display.
-He is like a scarecrow that has gone a little haywire!
+He is like a scarecrow, gone a little haywire!

 Time scale: 2 out of 5